-Houston, Texas is a big city with a population of 2,240,582 inhabitants.
+Houston, Texas is a big city with a population of 2,240,582 residents.
 With a population density of 3,520 people per square mile, Houston is well above the nation's average density level.
 More than a quarter of the residents of Houston identify themselves as Hispanic or Latino, and 38% of the population speak Spanish as their primary or secondary language.
-The median age of all Houston residents is 33, which is well below the national average.
-This is a good indication that this city could be ideal for young singles.
+With an average age of 33 years old, Houston could be a great place to live for young adults as this age is well below the national average.

 Conveniently located amenities and interesting attractions are a great way to continuously enjoy Houston on a regular basis.
-Knowing that there are an abundance of amenities and things to do can ensure that you always have access to nearby grocery stores, restaurants and coffee shops.
+Knowing that there are an abundance of amenities and things to do can ensure that you always have access to nearby grocery stores, restaurants, bars, coffee shops and exciting entertainment options.
 Some of the interesting things to do and attractions include: The Galleria, The Galleria, and Space Center Houston.

 For individuals considering a relocation, job opportunities often take center stage as a crucial factor.
 Your chances of finding new employment in Houston is actually far better than most areas.
 With a low unemployment rate of 0.82%, you are likely to see an increase of job options, higher wages, improved workforce productivity and higher economic growth.

 For buyers, real estate will be the largest purchase they ever make and it will also be their most valuable asset.
 For renters, the monthly rent paid on their Houston apartments will most likely be their largest expense.
 Based on tangible metrics like home and rental affordability and appreciation rates, housing in this area has received a score that is well above the average of every other US city.
 A thriving real estate market can also generate strong local economic activity and job creation.